To Be Announced: Iteration, factual change, group epistemics, and planning

-And also, most quantifiers satisfy $\dia{\bullet}\dia{\bullet}\phi\imp\dia{\bullet}\phi$.
-This is not obvious.
-Let us investigate that for some of the quantifiers we have seen.
+And most quantifiers also satisfy $\dia{\bullet}\dia{\bullet}\phi\imp\dia{\bullet}\phi$.
+This holds when the composition of two updates is again an update (of the same kind).
+For most of the quantifiers we have seen, this is indeed the case:

 A sequence of two announcements $\phi$ and $\psi$ is again an announcement, namely that of $\dia{\phi}\psi$.
 We recall that a PAL validity is $\dia{\phi}\dia{\psi}\chi \eq \dia{\dia{\phi}\psi}\chi$ \cite{hvdetal.del:2007}.
-A sequence of two action models is again an action model, namely the composition of those two action models (see Section \ref{sec.prelims}).
-Also, a sequence of two arrow updates is an arrow update, the relational composition of two refinements is again a refinement, and the relational composition of two simulations is again a simulation.
-A group announcement by $G$ followed by a group announcement by $H$ is again a group announcement, namely by $G \union H$, where we recall that $\dia{!_G}\dia{!_H}\phi \imp \dia{!_{G \union H}}\phi$ is a validity of GAL.
+A sequence of two action models is again an action model, namely the composition of those two action models \cite{baltagetal:1998} (see Section \ref{sec.prelims}).
+A sequence of two arrow updates is an arrow update \cite{kooirenne}, and the relational composition of two refinements or of two simulations is again a refinement respectively a simulation \cite{bozzellietal.inf:2014} (pruning a tree, and pruning it again, is still pruning a tree; similarly, growing a tree and letting it grow more, is still growing a tree).